 Line 63c(1).
 The amounts reported on line 63c(1) should be amounts you repaid to the beneficial owner or payee in the year following the calendar year of overwithholding pursuant to either the reimbursement or set-off procedures (and should also be reported as a reduction in tax liability on line 59).
 See Adjustment for Overwithholding, later.
-See Form 1042-S, box 9, for reporting these corresponding amounts.
+The total of the amounts reported on line 63c(1) should equal the sum of all amounts reported in box 9 of the corresponding Forms 1042-S.